readthedocs/ethicalads.io/content/posts/2021-invasive-ad-targeting-bad-journalism-premium-publishers.md

 * **Cut off ad tech surveillance technology.**
   Ad tech is driven by personal data which, with some exceptions, is collected from individual publishers sites through the use of third-party cookies, fingerprinting, and other tracking technologies.
-* **Stop providing ad space for these companies to show ads.**
+  Publishers should eliminate or severely restrict what ad tech can run on their site.
-  Publishers should eliminate or severely restrict what ad-tech can run on their site in terms of tracking, fingerprinting, and third-party cookies.
+* **Stop providing ad space for tracking companies to show ads.**
-  Where that isn't possible, remove ads that track users completely.
+  Where it isn't possible to restrict the ad network in terms of tracking, remove ads that track users completely.

 This doesn't mean giving up your ad revenue, though.
 While there seems to be unlimited ad space online there is a very limited amount of quality ad space.